stefanache/install_Tesseract4_for_Python3.7/readMe.md

 Remark :
 --------
-        Check if is added in System Variables PATH this link:
+       - Check if is added in System Variables PATH this link:

         C:\Program Files\ImageMagick-7.0.10-Q16

-        Also can add new variable:
+        -Also can add new variable:

         MAGICK_HOME :                   C:\Program Files\ImageMagick-7.0.10-Q16

         WAND_MAGICK_LIBRARY_SUFFIX :   -7.Q16;-7.Q16HDRI;.Q16HDRI;.Q16

+        -After that you then can ceheck with:

+            C:\Users\{user}>set MAGIC_HOME

+            MAGIC_HOME=C:\Program Files\ImageMagick-7.0.10-Q16

 Step 5
 -------